Guide to Streaming Video Services

 Amazon Prime Video

 Price: $139 per year or $15 per month (with ads), with free shipping on Amazon Prime purchases.
-An ad-free version costs $3 a month extra.
+An ad-free version costs $3 extra per month.
 A video-only subscription costs $9 per month.

-Prime Video delivers a large library of TV shows and movies, plus a solid roster of original shows, including “The Marvelous Mrs. Maisel,” “Wheel of Time,” “Reacher” (based on the bestselling Lee Child novels), and “Fallout” (based on the video game).
-Fans of epic adventures can watch the “Lord of the Rings” prequel series “The Lord of the Rings: The Rings of Power.”
+Prime Video delivers a large library of TV shows and movies, plus a solid roster of original shows, including “The Marvelous Mrs. Maisel,” “Reacher” (based on the bestselling Lee Child novels), and “Fallout” (based on the video game).

 Amazon shut down its free ad-supported service, Freevee, and put those titles under the Amazon Prime Video umbrella.
 The free content is available to non-Prime subscribers under the “Watch for Free” label.

 Amazon has been upping its sports game, most recently signing a mega-deal with the NBA that also includes ABC/ESPN and NBCUniversal.
-Starting with the 2025 to 2026 season, Amazon will show 66 NBA games on Prime Video, including Thursday night and Friday night doubleheaders, at least one game on Black Friday, and the quarterfinals, semifinals, and championship of the Emirates NBA Cup.
+Starting this year, Amazon will show 66 NBA games on Prime Video, including Thursday night and Friday night doubleheaders, at least one game on Black Friday, and the quarterfinals, semifinals, and championship of the Emirates NBA Cup.
 Also part of the package are SoFi NBA Play-In Tournament games, which determine the teams that fill the final playoff seeds in each conference.

-This follows an earlier deal that brings New York Yankees games to the Prime Video service, which is also the exclusive home of the NFL’s “Thursday Night Football” games.
-Those NFL games have high dynamic range (HDR) broadcasts, and Amazon added AI-powered insights, analysis, and predictions, as well as onscreen cues that provide more information about the action unfolding on the football field.
+This follows an earlier deal that brought New York Yankees games to Prime Video, which is also the exclusive home of the NFL’s “Thursday Night Football” games.
+Those NFL games feature high dynamic range (HDR) broadcasts, and Amazon added AI-powered insights, analysis, and predictions, along with onscreen cues that provide more information about the action unfolding on the football field.
 Viewers can access this special version of the broadcast on a separate stream called Prime Vision.

 Amazon’s acquisition of MGM brought 4,000 additional films and 17,000 TV shows to Prime Video.
 The company has rebranded Epix, MGM’s streaming platform, as MGM+.
 (That service costs $6 a month or $50 annually.)

-But Amazon recently lost a deal with Universal to Netflix that gives that service new Universal live-action movies four months after they appear on NBCUniversal’s Peacock service.
+But Amazon lost a deal with Universal to Netflix, which gives that service new Universal live-action movies four months after they air on NBCUniversal’s Peacock service.

 Sign up for Amazon Prime.